mongodb/docs-app-services/docs-release-notes.md

 ## Device Sync

-- Configure and Update Your Data Model Data Model Mapping: Correct the minimum Swift SDK version number listed in the Collections in Mixed note.
+- Configure and Update Your Data Model/ Data Model Mapping: Correct the minimum Swift SDK version number listed in the Collections in Mixed note.

 ## Connect to MongoDB Data Sources

-- CRUD & Aggregation APIs: Add `distinct` and `explain` to the list of unsupported database command.
+- CRUD & Aggregation APIs: Add `distinct` and `explain` to the list of unsupported database commands.
 Update descriptions for the `$search` and `$out` aggregation pipeline stages.

 # June 21, 2024